dwheelerau/docker-guide/README.md

 #                        Number of pixels to expand boxes by (defaults to 0)
 ```

-5. Nowe can use the above information to run megadetector so that it will (see above output for all command line options):
+5. Now can use the above information to run megadetector so that it will (see above output for all command line options):
 a) processes all images (and sub-folders via `--recursive`) in the directory called `TP`
 b) creates output directory called `testing` containing images with boundary boxes around animal detections
 c) only draws boxes when detection probability is greater than 20%